About the sculptures

 The larger sculptures are milled in polyurethane, assembled, sanded and then sprayed and painted with a mix of polyester and glassfiber.
 It makes them very strong and suitable to put outside.
 The two-component paints last very long in any environment.
 The small sculptures are not reinforced with glassfibre.
 In ‘The making of Omair’, you can see how I work.

 The paintings are mostly on canvas, painted and designed with acrylic paint, pastel, markers.
-They last as long as any other painting with oilpaint e.g. As I always paint the sides of the canvas, my painting don’t really need a frame.
+They last as long as any other painting with oilpaint.
+The sides of the canvas are painted too, so the paintings don’t really need a frame.